Express Your Doubts -- Probabilistic World Modeling Should not be Based on Token logprobs: Praxis: LM Training and Inference

-\begin{quote} For example, if $\inputs$ is the sentence \wordstext{Paris is the capital of}, then the probability is the sum of the generation probabilities of all strings that map to \wordstext{France}. \end{quote}
+\begin{myquote} For example, if $\inputs$ refers to Paris being the capital of a country, $\inputs$ can be the sentence \wordstext{Paris is the capital of}.
+We can then look at the likelihood of \wordstext{France} compared to the alternatives. \end{myquote}

 \item \textbf{Zero-shot instruction:} \citet{radford2019language} show that pretraining alone gives models some capacity for many tasks.
 This capability is termed \textit{zero-shot transfer}.
 By inputting an appropriate instruction prompt, the completion can be treated as a response.

-Formally, we define an instruction $\instruct(\winput)$ as a transformation that takes a prompt $\winput$ and formats it as an instruction. \begin{quote} In our example, if $\winput$ is the sentence \wordstext{Paris is the capital of}, $\instruct(\winput)$ can be something like: \\ \wordstext{Q: What country is Paris the capital of?
-A: }. \end{quote}
+Formally, an instruction $\instruct(\inputs)$ is a transformation that formats the input $\inputs$ as an instruction.
+We then use $\winput=\instruct(\inputs)$ in \cref{eq:logits}.
+We denote the resulting probability by $\pzs$. \begin{myquote} In the previous example, $\instruct(\inputs)$ can be something like: \wordstext{Q: What country is Paris the capital of?
+A: }. \end{myquote}